Interns and Student Consultants – our Career Lab programme

 Career Lab Summer Internships

-As an employer, you can access full funding to recruit a Sussex undergraduate student, full time for six or eight weeks during the summer of 2022.
-We are seeking genuine work experience opportunities, with structured projects and tasks that will offer the intern personal and skills development.
+As an employer, you can access full funding to recruit a Sussex undergraduate student, full time for six or eight weeks during the summer of 2023.
+We will be seeking genuine work experience opportunities, with structured projects and tasks that will offer the intern personal and skills development.
 Part-time hours over a longer period will also be considered.
 Please read our full terms and conditions [PDF 280KB].

 Open to: all size employers.

 Eligible students: those in the second year of their undergraduate degree (all academic subjects).
-Some places allocated for students and recent graduates with an autism diagnosis (employer training provided).
+Some places allocated for students and recent graduates with an autism diagnosis (see above).

 As a social enterprise we benefit greatly from the Sussex University Internship scheme.
 The interns who have worked with us have made a real contribution to our work in helping the environment and changing lives.
 We are always impressed with the ability of the students who join us.”
 Elizabeth Green